 Setting up Your Charging Kit - Setting up Your Car Kit - Charging Videos - Charging Methods

 NOTE - You do not need a charging kit to get your Moe-Joe working in your car.
 The charging kit helps, yes, and it can help prepare the water, charge it up and help clean out impurities in the water.
-However, some people are getting just the car kits, sealing them up and filling them with water, (or other methods here to charge your car kit without a water charging kit ) (ideally, water that has been prepped in some way - water charging kit, water vortexer, or ring generator) and then charging with a low voltage, low amperage so as to not create scum - you do not want scum in the car kit at all (that is what the charging kit aims to completely remove) - the most suggested charging method now is Pepi's method.
+However, some people are getting just the car kits, sealing them up and filling them with water, (or other methods here to charge your car kit without a water charging kit ) (ideally, water that has been prepped in some way - water charging kit, water vortexer, or ring generator) and then charging with a low voltage, low amperage so as to not create scum - you do not want scum in the car kit at all (that is what the charging kit aims to completely remove).
 For all assembly methods, polishing is recommended.

 TSetting up Your Charging Kit